citp/privacy-policy-historical/t/tu/tub/tubularlabs.com.md

 Like most websites, third parties may directly gather user information from users of our Services through automated means such as cookies.
 For example, companies who place ads on our websites may drop their own cookies on the computers of users who view their ads.
 This Privacy Policy does not cover how third parties gather and use such data.

 In addition, the Services may contain links to third party websites and content.
-Tubular Labs does not control these websites and/or content and these third parties' privacy policies may be different from our own.
+Tubular Labs does not control these websites and/or content and these third parties” privacy policies may be different from our own.
 You access linked websites or third party content at your own risk.

 ## Security